Find Nursing & Retirement Homes in Rhode Island

 Search 84 nursing homes, retirement homes and skilled nursing facilities

-There are 84 licensed nursing homes in Rhode Island for 2019.
-From this page you can locate a retirement facility or nursing home near you in Rhode Island and get help with skilled nursing as well as short-term rehabilitation or general daily help.
-For older adults in Rhode Island who need 24/7 nursing care services or need a retirement facility, locate the right facility in Rhode Island by searching or browsing our listings.
+There are 84 licensed nursing homes in Rhode Island for 2020.
+From this page you can locate a retirement facility or nursing home near you in Rhode Island and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
+For older adults in Rhode Island who need 24/7 nursing care services or need a retirement home, locate the right facility in Rhode Island by searching or browsing our listings.

 With Rhode Island nursing homes, there are a variety of options.
 If you are unsure of the details of many nursing homes, this guide is going to help you out.
 There are many different amenities you can learn about and ask a nursing home about.
 You will find out more about the retirement home costs in this guide, as well as some questions you may want to ask, too.

 Amenities Offered in Rhode Island Nursing Homes

 If you are looking to move a loved one into a Rhode Island nursing home, there are some amenities that you might want to look out for.
 You will find that the amenities vary from one long-term care home to the next.
 However, many of the amenities that you will find are the same, as well.
 Here are some of the amenities you can find in nursing homes in Rhode Island: